Introduction to the InCountry Data Residency for Salesforce app

 From Setup, click Apps, then click Packaging and select Installed Packages.

 On the Installed Packages page, locate the InCountry Data Residency for Salesforce package.

 On the confirmation page, select the Do not save a copy of this package's data after uninstall option.

 Select the Yes, I want to uninstall this package and permanently delete all associated components box.

 You may encounter the situation when the package cannot be uninstalled at once due to the modifications in the organization after the package installation including the following:

 new layouts in App Builder

 new pages in App Builder

 In this case, you will see the list of modified items.
-In order to continue with the package uninstallation, you will have to roll back these modifications and only then uninstall the package from your Salesforce instance.
+To continue with the package uninstallation, you will have to roll back these modifications and only then uninstall the package from your Salesforce instance.